 The surveillance equipment pieces, currently housed in an auxiliary room, are fascinating examples of how Eastern Bloc governments used to spy on both their enemies and their own citizens.
-The Wende's collection includes archaic hearing devices, a camera hidden in a pen, fake passports, crude satellites, and examples of surveillance cameras that were commonly used throughout the Communist Bloc.
+The Wende's collection includes archaic listening devices, a camera hidden in a pen, fake passports, crude satellites, and examples of surveillance cameras that were commonly used throughout the Communist Bloc.

 In 2009, the museum installed ten recently acquired original Berlin wall segments on Wilshire Blvd, so that it would be more accessible to the public.
 It is the longest stretch of the original iconic wall outside of Germany.
 An eleventh segment stands outside of the Wende Museum itself.

-Among the other notable artifacts housed in the museum are sickle and hammer tapestries, Eastern Bloc military uniforms, sanctioned government paintings, and an enormous collection of Lenin busts, including the "Pink Lenin", a bust depicting the infamous leader meticulously painted pink by a political commentato in the days after the collapse of the wall.
+Among the other notable artifacts housed in the museum are sickle and hammer tapestries, Eastern Bloc military uniforms, sanctioned government paintings, and an enormous collection of Lenin busts, including the "Pink Lenin," a bust depicting the infamous leader meticulously painted pink by a political commentato in the days after the collapse of the wall.

 The Wende Museum will move into The Armory in Culver City in 2014.
 The Armory was built by the National Guard in 1950 in response to the growing threat of war with the Eastern Bloc countries, and was decommissioned in 2011.
-The Wende Museum was awarded a 75 year lease by the city to house its collection.
+The Wende Museum was awarded a 75-year lease by the city to house its collection.